 Project Overview

-The project comprised exchanges between JFL and EFL learners at universities in the U.S. and Japan, lasting from September 2016 to December 2016.
-The purpose was to encourage students to go beyond classroom learning into voluntary, self-directed learning outside the classroom, as well as using the target language in practical and personal ways.
-The project contained a series of tasks involving video and written exchanges via private Japanese and English Facebook group pages created by the instructors.
-On the Japanese page, JFL learners posted their videos in Japanese, and native Japanese college students (EFL learners) posted their comments in Japanese.
-Conversely, on the English page, EFL learners posted their videos in English and American college students commented in English.
+The project comprised exchanges between JFL and English Foreign Language (EFL) learners at universities in the U.S. and Japan, between September–December 2016.
+The purpose was to encourage students to explore voluntary, self-directed learning, and use the target language in practical and personal ways.
+The project comprised a series of tasks involving video and written exchanges via private Japanese and English Facebook group pages, created by the instructors.
+On the Japanese page, JFL learners posted their videos in Japanese, and native Japanese college students (EFL learners) posted their comments.
+Conversely, on the English page, EFL learners posted their videos in English and American college students (JFL learners) responded.
 In these assignments, students introduced themselves, talked about their campus, and explained their favorite activities.

 The participants in this study were 66 JFL and 51 EFL learners from the exchange project.
-The JFL learners were enrolled into third- and fifth-semester Japanese courses in the US., and their Japanese proficiency level was novice-high to intermediate-high.
+The JFL learners were enrolled in third- and fifth-semester Japanese courses in the U.S. and their Japanese proficiency level was novice-high to intermediate-high.
 The EFL learners were enrolled in a Basic English course at a science and engineering university in Japan.

 Questionnaire

-We conducted surveys of JFL learner participants, with questions tailored specifically to their video self-introductions (Appendix A).
-The questions were the following: 1) How would you describe “yourself”?
-Write the key words that capture how you see yourself, 2) Do you think you were able to show “yourself” as you intended to in a Facebook video?
-If yes, what kind of things did you try, or how did you show who you are in the video?
-If no, why do you think you could not show who you are?
-What was difficult about it?
+We conducted surveys of JFL learners, with questions tailored to their video self-introductions (Appendix A).
+The questions were as follows: 1) How would you describe yourself?
+Write the key words that express how you see yourself; 2) Do you think that you were able to realize your intentions in your Facebook video?
+If yes, what kind of things did you try, or how did you express yourself?
+If no, why do you think that you could not show who you are?
+What was difficult?
 The questionnaire was administered in English and all questionnaire data were collected and used to create a self-description sheet.

 Self-introduction videos

-Self-introduction videos were likewise collected from the Facebook-based project described above.
-There were three JFL classes and three EFL classes, allowing for a oneto-one class pairing.
-All students created the videos to introduce themselves to their counterparts at the beginning of the project.
-However, the due date for the EFL side was scheduled earlier than the JFL learners’ date, which gave the JFL learners the chance to see their counterparts’ videos and gave them some idea as to their audience for their self-introductions.
+The self-introduction videos were collected from Facebook.
+There were three JFL classes and three EFL classes, allowing for a one-to-one class pairing.
+All the students created videos to introduce themselves to their counterparts at the beginning of the project.
+However, the EFL deadline was scheduled earlier than the JFL date, which allowed the JFL learners to see their counterparts’ videos and gain a sense of the audience for their self-introductions.

 Data collection procedure

-After the questionnaire data were collected, we selected JFL learners who provided detailed answers to Question 1).
-Among those selected JFL learners, six answered “yes” and seven answered “no” to Question 2).
+After the questionnaire data were collected, we selected JFL learners who had provided detailed answers to Question 1).
+Among those, six answered “yes” and seven answered “no” to Question 2).
 We created a list of self-descriptions for the 13 learners based on Question 1).
-We collected these 13 learners’ self-introduction videos from the dedicated Facebook page and created a single 11.5-minute video of six patterns from the introductions.
-To avoid showing the same order of patterns, we further created differing patterns for the order of self introductions.
-Additionally, we gathered questionnaire data from those 13 JFL learner self-descriptions in English.
-Referenced by Morimoto, Mizukami, & Yanagida (2013), all description words were listed and translated into Japanese.
-During this process, redundant description words were eliminated and similar words were merged into one translation.
+We collected the self-introduction videos of these learners from Facebook and created a single 11.5 minute video of six patterns from the introductions.
+To avoid showing the same order, we shuffled the patterns to create a variety of self-introductions.
+Additionally, we gathered questionnaire data from the thirteen JFL learner self-descriptions in English.
+Following Morimoto et al. (2013), all descriptive words were listed and translated into Japanese.
+During this process, redundant descriptive words were eliminated, and similar words were merged.
 For example, the words “talkative” and “verbose” were merged into the Japanese word oshaberina.
-The list consisted of 36 Japanese words and served as a document for the Japanese students’ to use when they reviewed the JFL learners’ self-introduction videos.
+The list consisted of 36 Japanese words and was used by the Japanese students when they reviewed the JFL learners’ self-introduction videos.